nathany/looper/README.md

 $ gat

-G.A.T.
-0.0.1 is now watching your files.
+G.A.T.0.0.1 is now watching your files
+Type help for help.

+Watching path ./
 ```

 ## Autotest

 The convention in [Go][] is to use a *counterpart* test file in the same folder.
-When G.A.T. detects a change to your production code or the test itself, it will run that test.
+When G.A.T. detects a change to your production code or the test itself, it will run the appropriate test.

 If you have a `suite_test.go` in the same folder, G.A.T. will include it in every test run.
-Use it for the Suite definition (Gocheck, PrettyTest), additional Checkers, or other testing helpers.
+Use it for a Suite definition (Gocheck, PrettyTest), additional Checkers, or other testing helpers.

 ## Hot Compiles